strapi-community/strapi-plugin-transformer/README.md

 | Strapi-Transformer-Ignore | Indicates if transform should be ignored for this request | String | 'false' | No |

 ### CORS
-By default CORS will block any custom headers.
+By default, CORS will block any custom headers.
 To enable custom headers to be accepted the [cors middlware](https://docs.strapi.io/developer-docs/latest/setup-deployment-guides/configurations/required/middlewares.html#cors) headers property must include the custom header(s) that should be accepted.

 Example CORS configuration
 ```js